SaiKrishna329-Dev/Docker/Dockerfiles/README.md

 **8.ENV:**
- - The ENV instruction sets the environment variable <key> to the value <value>.
+ - The ENV instruction sets the environment variable **<key>** to the value **<value>**.
 This value will be in the environment for all subsequent instructions in the build stage and can be replaced inline in many as well.
  - The environment variables set using ENV will persist when a container is run from the resulting image.
-You can view the values using docker inspect, and change them using docker run --env <key>=<value>.
+You can view the values using docker inspect, and change them using **docker run --env <key>=<value>**

     **Ex:**

            ENV MY_NAME="John Doe"